dav-leda/dedalo-ax/readme.md

 <br>

-Needless to say, Axios is much more advanced and has many more features (being isomorphic is just one of them) but **dedalo-ax** covers most of Axios' use cases in frontend frameworks and the browser 👍️
+Needless to say, Axios is much more advanced and has many more features (being isomorphic is just one of them) but **dedalo-ax** covers most of Axios' use cases for frontend frameworks and the browser 👍️

 <br>
 <hr>